Content MarketingSocial Media & Influencer Marketing

 How to Enable and Optimize WordPress for Featured Images

-When I set up WordPress for many of my clients, I always am sure to push them to incorporate featured images to throughout their site.
+When I set up WordPress for many of my clients, I am always sure to push them to incorporate featured images throughout their site.
 Here’s an example from a Salesforce Consultant site that’s launching… I designed a featured image that is aesthetically pleasing, matches the overall branding, and provides some information about the page itself:

 What are the Optimal Featured Image Dimensions?